MyParcelCOM/api-specification/README.md

 > **NOTE:** The validator only works when the containers are already running.
 Don't forget to start them.

-### Tinkering in Swagger Editor
-Coming Soon.

 ## Conventions
-Conventions based on the [Swagger](https://swagger.io/specification) and [JSON Schema](http://json-schema.org) specs but enhanced with MyParcel.com conventions.
+Conventions based on the [Swagger](https://swagger.io/specification) and [JSON Schema](http://json-schema.org) specs.

+Our internal conventions are described below.

 ### PUT, POST, PATCH
-To avoid discussion the use of the above HTTP methods is described below.
+To avoid discussion, the use of the above HTTP methods is described below.

 #### `PUT`
 - Used to create or replace a resource.